FSU - Teach Computer Science-Math

 • maintain a 2.5 all-college-level-work-attempted GPA, excluding the Term 1-4 State Common Prerequisites milestone courses;

 • not receive more than 3 unsatisfactory grades combined in Programming I (COP3363 or COP3014) and Data Structures I (COP3330);

-• not accumulate more than 5 unsatisfactory grades (U, F, D minus, D, D+) in courses required for the major, excluding Term 1-4 State Common Prerequisites milestone courses, taken after enrolling at FSU.
+• not accumulate more than 5 unsatisfactory grades (U, F, D minus, D, D+) in courses required for the major, excluding Term 1-4 State Common Prerequisites milestone courses, taken after entering the program.

 Major Program of Studies at FSU: (74-75 hours)